tolauwae/phd-thesis/src/multiverse/multiverse.typ

 The input mocking is implemented analogous to the debugger semantics, by adding a map to the in the virtual machine state.
 This map is used to store the mocked values for the input primitives, which are received by a new debug message in the remote debugger.
 In line with the semantics, there is also a new debug message to remove a mocked value from the map.
-Currently, the map only supports registering primitive calls with their first argument.  %but this can easily be extended to support multiple arguments.
+Currently, the map only supports registering primitive calls with their first argument.  // but this can easily be extended to support multiple arguments.
 This is sufficient for the current input primitives to be mocked, without any changes to their implementation.

 The virtual machine will check the map of mocked values for every primitive call.
-The prototype includes two input primitives that can be mocked in this way, the #emph[digitalRead] primitive which reads the value of a digital pin, and the #emph[colorSensor] primitive which reads a value from a uart color sensor.
+The prototype includes two input primitives that can be mocked in this way, the #emph[digitalRead] primitive which reads the value of a digital pin, and the #emph[colorSensor] primitive which reads a value from a UART color sensor.
 The digitalRead primitive enables the user to mock the value of a digital pin, and thereby the behavior of a wide range of possible peripherals.
 However, the range of possible input values is not always known statically, as it may be influenced by the output effects of the program.
 To handle this, the MIO debugger includes initial support for predictable dependencies that can be defined as simple conditions, for example, #emph["when the value of a digital pin $n$ is $x$, then input primitive $p$ with arguments $m$ will return the value $c$"].